Abhi3566/hello-world/README.md

 # hello-world
 Hi Abhishek
-I am new to coding and want to lear in the fullest manner.
+I am new to coding and want to learn in the fullest manner.